rombrew/phobia/doc/MachineProbe.md

 parameters.

 To get a more accurate flux linkage estimate you can run the machine at high speed and request lambda probing manually.
-Do not load the machine.
+Do not load the machine at this.

 	(pmc) pm_fsm_startup
 	(pmc) reg pm.s_setpoint_rpm <rpm>